 Please note chocolate bars do not contain only cocoa.
 The benefits and risks of other ingredients such as sugar and fat need to be considered.
 Scientists raised the concern about chocolate’s caloric density in commercial products and its potential to contribute to weight gain, which may counteract any small benefits of cocoa’s polyphenol content.
 The possibility of weight gain when overindulging in chocolate or cocoa-based foods is real, but certainly not attributable to the cocoa content.
 The bioactive components of cocoa (i.e., flavanols) are found in the nonfat portion of the cocoa bean and can be readily isolated in a low-energy-dense form, that is, cocoa powder.
 Cocoa powder contains up to 50 mg of polyphenols per gram; a single serving of cocoa and cocoa products contain more phenolic antioxidants than most foods.

-Nutritional values per 100 g of cocoa and two types of chocolate.
+Nutritional values per 100 g of cocoa, dark chocolate, and white chocolate.

 Interest in chocolate has grown, owing to its physiological and potential health effects, such as regulation of blood pressure, insulin levels, vascular functions, oxidation processes, prebiotic effects, glucose homeostasis, and lipid metabolism.
 Cocoa plays a role in healing conditions such as stroke; in fact, cocoa intake is associated with increased cerebral blood flow.
 In the same way, daily dark chocolate consumption may reduce the likelihood of a stroke attack.
 In agreement with other findings, dark chocolate exerts prebiotic effects, as evidenced by its ability to restructure the diversity and abundance of intestinal bacteria; thus, it may improve negative emotional states via the gut-brain axis.
 However more research is needed in this area of study.